JuneQQQ/JuneQQQ/README.md

 ## 😺 About Me

 - 🏄‍ I like traveling and recording beautiful moments
-- 😄 I love to speak at public events and have been a speaker at many events.
-I organize Workshops, Webinars etc to help student Community
+- 😄 Like foreword technology, like reading master's blogs
 - 🌱 Sometime come up with a whim and do it right away
-- 🥹 I am senior student and now is looking for a ideal job
+- 🥹 Now I am senior student and now is looking for an ideal job
-- 👯 And Many More...
+- 👯 And Many More.....

 ## 🔨 Skills and  Tools